-Teachers, we know that in response to school closures, you’ve been working harder than ever to learn new technologies, communicate with parents and students, and remake your entire curriculum — all in a matter of weeks.
+Teachers, we know that in response to school closures and distance learning, you’ve been working harder than ever to learn new technologies, communicate with parents and students, and adapt your entire curriculum — all in a matter of weeks.
 With so much going on, it’s more important than ever to carve out time for self-care (even when it seems impossible).
-If you’ve been feeling stretched too thin or completely burnt out, here’s some advice for self-care and words of encouragement from other teachers in the TpT community to replenish your cup.
+If you’re feeling stretched too thin or completely burnt out, here’s some advice for self-care and words of encouragement from other teachers in the TpT community to replenish your cup.

 Practice giving yourself grace.